22Neves/devsite-docs/guides/shopify/integration-configuration-cho-pro.en.md

 >
 > Note
 >
-> Once entered, the credentials will no longer be requested in future installations of Mercado Pago apps for Shopify.
+> Once entered, the credentials will not be requested for future installations of the Mercado Pago apps on Shopify.
+However, if you change the password for your Shopify account, it will be necessary to **renew them**.
-> <br><br>
-> However, if you change the password of your Shopify account, you will need to **renew your credentials**.
 To do this, follow the instructions in the documentation on [Keep your credentials safe](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials).
 Then, fill in the Public Key and Access Token fields again, as indicated in this documentation.

 13. Finally, click on **Verify activation**.